grain-lang/grain-lang.org/src/tooling/grain_doc.md

 ## Usage

-Before running `grain doc`, you'll need to add the doc block comments to your code.
+Before running `grain doc`, you'll want to add doc block comments to your code.
 Doc block comments are started with `/**` and ended with `*/`.
-They must exist on the line above your type declaration or exported values.
-No docs will be generated for non-exported values so you can keep internals private.
+They must exist on the line above a type declaration or exported value.
+No docs will be generated for non-exported values so you can keep module internals private.

-After adding doc block comments to your source code, you can run `grain doc <file|dir> -o <file|dir>` to generate the documentation.
+You can run `grain doc <file|dir> -o <file|dir>` to generate markdown documentation for your code.
 As of Grain v0.5, the `grain doc` command supports directory input to recursively generate documentation for all `.gr` files.

 ## Annotations